About me, Why?, What? Wont..

 About Me...Why?, What?, Won't...

 My name is Markus Hirner.
 I am a 27 years old father of beautiful Sofia and the husband of Maria Hirner.
 I spent the good part of my childhood growing up in Te Anau and Invercargill New Zealand.
 My parents were deep in hospitality my whole life - naturally it was deeply ingrained in my blood.
 It wasn’t until I was attending Otago Uni (where I meet my wife), that I discovered I had a great talent for coffee as a barista in various cafes.
 I refined my skill and eventually became an expert in my field.
 I graduated from Otago Uni with a BCom in Marketing Management.
-A year after graduation, I wasn't successful in gaining job using my degree… pretty common story, I know I’m not the only one, cry me a river.
+A year after graduation, I wasn't successful in gaining job using my degree… pretty common story, I know I’m not the only one.

 Shortly after my wife Maria also graduated from Uni we were at a crossroads at what was the next step for our future.
 My father saw our frustration trying to find a job using our new degrees so he offered us a foot in the door in business ownership.
 After some long thought and discussion, we agreed to move to Invercargill to start a new life and become partners in my parent's cafe the Global Byte Cafe ( No longer ours ).